solomonduffin/cybersec-journey/logs/sept20_2_selfhosting_portSecurity.md

 Then, each container has its own structure.
 Homepage uses a folder called config, ~/homepage/config, and has yaml files and other things inside for you to customize the homepage and link to other containers using the urls.

+Then, to start the container, I run `docker compose up`, with an optional `-d` flag.
+Without `-d`, the terminal gets locked up as it shows logs from the container.
+To end the service, it's a simple `docker compose down`.

+There're also docker run commands, which I think are just temporary containers?
+So like you don't use a docker compose file, which means you can't make a persistent container.
+It's more for testing I think.